skellis46/slipbox/somatics unlimited.md

 How does it do this?
 Without this question our claims remain flimsy.
 They remain simply claims.
 And without evidence of the effect of these mechanisms then what are we doing?
 Hitchens' razor?

-### patchwork
+### Patchwork

-- what I am most struck by is cells of information.
-One new idea after another.
-There are exceptions of course -- Nuding, Laidlaw -- but perhaps they prove the rule.
-We are -- through the journal -- building a patchwork quilt in which the various pieces are stitched together by the acronym JDSP that is only really able to keep warm those who lie under it.
-But even in such a quilt there is a sense of relationship between the patches.
-Push this metaphor?
-Stitched together.
+I observe that the articles in the journal are mostly individual cells of information that present their own idea oblivious to other practices and debates in the field.
+It is as if we are -- through the journal -- building a patchwork quilt in which the various (and very different) pieces are waiting to be stitched together, or perhaps are roughly hung together by the acronym JDSP.
+There are exceptions particularly in the earlier issues, and then later in articles for example by Nuding [-@nuding-2021-approaching] and Laidlaw [-@laidlaw-2021-ecological].

-- I wonder if we could all agree that this phenomena in JDSP is a thing.
+I wonder if we could all agree that this patchwork phenomena in JDSP is a thing.
 We don't have to agree on whether it is a good or bad thing.
 But that it exists.
-- perhaps this is what the journal needs to be because somatics is still a fledgling collection of practices?
+Perhaps it is a thing because somatics as an artistic-scholarly field is still fledgling?
 But is it?
-When might we be ready enough to shed the precarious / new label?
-I worry that we hide behind it.
-It is a way of rationalising this phenomenon I am describing.
-It is the means by which we get to say what we want, as if someday (in the distant future) these claims will be given the evidence they deserve.
+When might we be ready enough to shed the precarious/new label?
+I worry that we hide behind it to rationalise this patchwork phenomenon I have observed and am describing.
+That thinking of ourselves as fledgling is the means by which we get to say what we want, as if someday (in the distant future) these claims will be given the evidence they deserve.
-- return to this when I discuss debate

-### descriptions
+### Descriptions

 The most common articles that made no claims were those that were simple descriptions of practice.
 For example -- just name the articles.
 But other descriptions of practice go into claim mode ... - ones that are descriptive of process make fewer claims.
 Vital role -- in knowing.
 But rarely if ever (as I've written about elsewhere) talk about similar practices.
 Isolated bubbles.
 - also how many are just sharing practice -- not a comment.
 These might make no claims at all (just describe it) all the way to overselling the hell out of it